SebastianOnofrei/SebastianOnofrei/README.md

 - Expertise in both **frontend frameworks** and **backend systems**.
 - Proficient in **modern database architectures** and distributed systems (including **Kafka** for stream processing, **Redis** for caching, and **Cassandra** for distributed data storage).
 - Experience with building **real-time applications** using **WebSockets** and **WebRTC**.
-- **AWS Certified Cloud Practitioner** and hands-on experience with cloud technologies and CI/CD pipelines.

 ## 🔑 Always eager to learn, I’m constantly exploring new tools, techniques, and frameworks to stay on the cutting edge of software development.
 Feel free to connect if you'd like to discuss new opportunities, tech challenges, or simply share knowledge!